Worklytics/psoxy/docs/sources/google-workspace/google-workspace.md

 organization may have a Custom Role with sufficient privileges.

-## Without Terraform
+## Provisioning API clients Without Terraform

-Instructions for how to setup Google Workspace without terraform:
+Instructions for how to set up Google Workspace without Terraform:

   1. Create or choose the GCP project in which to create the OAuth Clients.
   2. Activate relevant API(s) in the project.
   3. Create a Service Account and a JSON key for the service account.
   4. Base64-encode the key and store it as a Systems Manager Parameter in AWS (same region as your lambda function deployed).
-The parameter name should be something like PSOXY_GDIRECTORY_SERVICE_ACCOUNT_KEY.
+The parameter name should be something like `PSOXY_GDIRECTORY_SERVICE_ACCOUNT_KEY`.
   5. Get the numeric ID of the service account.
 Use this plus the oauth scopes to make domain-wide delegation grants via the Google Workspace admin console.

-NOTE: you could also use a single Service Account for everything, but you will need to store it repeatedly in AWS for each parameter name.
+NOTE: you could also use a single Service Account for everything, but you will need to store it's key repeatedly in AWS/GCP for each parameter name.

 ## Google Workspace User for Connection